-- > Setting aside \$3 billion in total to install small-scale renewable energy systems at government buildings and infrastructure. - \$150 million set aside to conduct energy audit and install energy-efficient appliances, free of charge, for non-governmental organisations (NGOs) subvented by the Social Welfare Department. - ▶ "Green Schools 2.0" to enhance energy efficiency in schools. - "Solar Harvest" to install solar energy generation systems for schools and welfare NGOs for free. - > The Zero Carbon Building in Kowloon Bay, which opened in 2012, is the city's first building with a zero carbon footprint, featuring over 80 types of green technology to reduce greenhouse gas emissions. - The sludge treatment facility at Nim Wan, Tuen Mun (T · PARK), which opened in 2016, is one of the most technologically advanced facilities of its kind in the world.
-Heat produced from incinerating sludge at T·

-PARK is recovered for electricity generation, thus transforming waste into energy, which is also used to support the spa pools within the Environmental Education Centre at T-PARK, which people can enjoy for free.
+- > Setting aside \$3 billion in total to install small-scale renewable energy systems at government buildings and infrastructure. - \$150 million set aside to conduct energy audit and install energy-efficient appliances, free of charge, for non-governmental organisations (NGOs) subvented by the Social Welfare Department. - "Green Schools 2.0" to enhance energy efficiency in schools. - > The Zero Carbon Building in Kowloon Bay, which opened in 2012, is the city's first building with a zero carbon footprint, featuring over 80 types of green technology to reduce greenhouse gas emissions. - The sludge treatment facility at Nim Wan, Tuen Mun (T · PARK), which opened in 2016, is one of the most technologically advanced facilities of its kind in the world.
+Heat produced from incinerating sludge at T-PARK is recovered for electricity generation, thus transforming waste into energy, which is also used to support the spa pools within the Environmental Education Centre at T-PARK, which people can enjoy for free.